 From Darcie: My husband, who does not like beets, loves this stuff!
 Good thing as we have been getting beets weekly in our CSA share 🙂

-If you love the heat of horseradish and want a new and fresh way to prepare your beets in a small batch variation, this is a great recipe to make rather than purchasing it at the store.
+If you love the heat of horseradish and want a new and fresh way to prepare your beets in a small batch variation.
 Thanks Darcie for all you do on the FB page and your contributions to SB Canning!
 Enjoy!

 Beet Relish with Horseradish